Cinnamon Roll Cookies

 STEP SEVEN: Add the dry ingredients to the wet ingredients and combine on low speed.

-STEP NINE: Scoop the dough into 20 portions with a 2 tablespoon cookie scoop.
+STEP NINE: Scoop the dough into 20 portions with a 2 tbsp cookie scoop.
 Roll the cookie dough balls in the cinnamon sugar mixture.

 STEP TEN: Transfer the cookie dough balls to a parchment paper lined baking sheet.
 Bake cookies 6 at a time until light golden brown.
 Let the cookies cool for 5 minutes on the cookie sheet, then transfer the baked cookies to a wire rack to finish cooling.